William White (naval architect): Biography

 He submitted his last design for a battleship, the King Edward VII class, in April 1901, but he was ill and constantly worried about trivial matters, unable to delegate even the most minor decision.
 He requested early retirement and left the Admiralty on 31 January 1902.

 In the 16 years that he was head of naval construction, he bore ultimate responsibility for the design of 43 battleships, 26 armoured cruisers, 102 protected cruisers and 74 unarmoured warships, a total of 245 ships worth (in 1900) £80 million.

 Following his retirement, he was a consulting architect in the design of the Cunard liner RMS Mauretania and president of the Institution of Civil Engineers, the Institution of Mechanical Engineers, and the Institution of Marine Engineers.
 He was also chairman of the council, Royal Society of Arts from 1909-1910 and governor of Imperial College from 1907 until his death.
 He died from a stroke in London on 27 February 1913.

 White was elected a Fellow of the Royal Society in June 1888 He was conferred with Honorary Membership of the Institution of Engineers and Shipbuilders in Scotland in 1894.
 He was elected a member of the Royal Swedish Academy of Sciences in 1900.
+In the same year, he was elected an honorary member of the American Society of Mechanical Engineers.